The 14th Amendment Extends the Sixth Amendment Right to Counsel to the States—But Only so Far

 At Concord Law School, we are happy to be celebrating Law Day, and are proud to be serving an important societal role in improving access to justice, thereby fulfilling the spirit of the 14th Amendment that this Law Day is recognizing.

-Martin Pritikin, an experienced lawyer and educator, is the Dean of Concord Law School at Kaplan University.
+Martin Pritikin, an experienced lawyer and educator, is the Dean of Concord Law School at Purdue University Global.
 In this role, Dean Pritikin is responsible for providing academic leadership for the Concord Law School programs, faculty, and students while advancing the school’s mission to provide an affordable and accessible education for aspiring attorneys and others seeking to learn the law.
 Dean Pritikin earned his Bachelor of Arts degree from the University of Southern California and his juris doctor degree from Harvard Law School, where he graduated magna cum laude and served on the Harvard Law Review.
-The views expressed in this article are solely those of the author and do not represent the view of Concord Law School at Kaplan University, including its parent companies, subsidiaries, and affiliates.
+The views expressed in this article are solely those of the author and do not represent the view of Concord Law School at Purdue University Global, including its parent companies, subsidiaries, and affiliates.

 Concord Law School cannot guarantee employment or career advancement.